 Affiliate marketing is not easy to break into and does take time.
+If you’re new to affiliate marketing, be sure to read our definitive guide on how to make money with affiliate marketing.
 You need a sufficient amount of traffic and you need decent rankings in the search engines to make consistent income with affiliate marketing.
 For traffic ideas, see our post on the five types of blog traffic.

 Still, I would encourage you to get started today with affiliate marketing.
 It is one of those things that builds up over time.
 One of the great joys of blogging is to get an email that you just made an affiliate commission from a blog post that you wrote over two years ago.

 The Responsibility That Comes With Affiliate Marketing

 Do you have a short-term or long-term perspective on your blog?
 Those who over-hype and over-recommend products that they have never even tried have a short-term view.
 They are only focused on making a “quick buck” and not in gaining a lifetime customer.
 When reviewing a product on your blog, be sure to tell them the good, bad and the ugly.

 If you are just getting started with affiliate marketing, then a great place to start is with Amazon.
 Sure, you may not earn the “big bucks” within the first 12 months, but think about how it can build over the long term.

 The more hooks you have in the water, the more chances you have of catching more fish.
 Amazon has thousands and thousands of products to sell.

 What I love about the Amazon affiliate program is that they credit you as the affiliate for any and every sale that is made.
 If a visitor clicks a link and lands on a book recommendation and then ends up buying a guitar instead, you get credit for the guitar sale.